djunamay/geneclusters/README.md

 $C=P$ for $C\in[0,1]$\

-$C$ captures our confidence in negative annotations, i.e. how likely is gene A part of pathway X, given that the connection is 0.
-Probability of a false negative.
+$C$ captures our inverse confidence in negative annotations; The absence of an edge between a gene and a pathway has two sources: (1) the gene is not part of the pathway, (2) the gene and the pathway haven't been studied together.
+C is the probability that a gene is part of a pathway, given that the edge between gene and pathway is not annotated (think; probability of a false negative).

 ---